 The value types of the sample context factors in Table 1 including the pickup lists are specified in Table 2.
 The underlined values are default values.
-For example, the algorithms risk contains an estimation how many algorithms are still risky and how important this is.
+For example, the algorithms risk contains an estimation how many and how important algorithms are still risky.
 An algorithm is risky when it has not yet been implemented with a certain technology.
 Then the performance and sometimes even the implementability is unknown in advance.
 The default value for this context factor is 'Cleared'.
-Interdependencies between units may be specified by means of binary dependencies between context factors.